metagentools/ConDiGA/README.md

 * `all_genes.output` contains `minimap2` mapping results for the predicted genes
 * `Assemblies` contains FASTA files of the downloaded reference genomes

+# Acknowledgement

+The ConDiGA logo was generated using [DALL·E 3](https://openai.com/dall-e-3) from [OpenAI](https://openai.com/) with the following prompt.
+> Create an icon that visually represents the concept of contigs directed gene annotation for a tool logo ensuring the background is completely transparent.

 ## Citation

 ConDiGA has been accepted for publication at [Microbiome](https://microbiomejournal.biomedcentral.com/).
 Stay tuned for the Microbiome publication.